noveogroup/backbone.iobind/README.md

 Please post issues to [GitHub Issues](https://github.com/logicalparadox/backbone.iobind/issues).
 Community forum is available at the [Google Group](https://groups.google.com/group/backboneiobind).

-## Using the Backbone.sync Replacement
+## Using the Backbone.sync Replacement for Socket.io

 The Backbone.sync replacement, `backbone.iosync.js`, is a drop-in replacement for Backbone.sync that will make Backbone use socket.io for all normal CRUD operations.
 By this, anytime you `save` a model,